 Alaska LLC Biennial Report

 In the state of Alaska, instead of an annual report, an LLC has to file a biennial report (a report to be filed every two years).
-Such a report must include updated information about the company addresses, registered agent addresses, etc.
+Such a report must include updated information about the company’s addresses, the addresses of its registered agent, and other relevant details.
+Note that the LLC Annual Report is not the same as the Certificate of Compliance in Alaska.

 Does the State of Alaska Require an Annual Report Filing?